 Becoming a Golden Hawk means more than just cheering on our (really good) varsity teams – it means being a student who cares about your community, who works hard in the classroom, and who takes advantage of all the learning opportunities that can happen outside the classroom, too.

 Steps to ApplyUndergraduate Admissions Graduate Admissions

 Connect With Us

-Bruce Gillespie is an associate professor and program coordinator in Digital Media and Journalism at Laurier’s Brantford campus and is an award-winning writer, editor and journalist.
+Bruce Gillespie is an associate professor and former program coordinator in Digital Media and Journalism at Laurier’s Brantford campus and is an award-winning writer, editor and journalist.
 For his fellowship research project, Gillespie explored how the use of storytelling and elements of game design increase engagement and help students better understand the connections between theory and practice.

 “My digital reporting classes are designed as workshops in which we all have a chance to play and experiment with new tools and determine how they could be used in real-world situations.
 As students discover, it can be a challenging and frustrating experience, which is why I think it is worthwhile to offer them the chance to practise these skills in the safer environment of the classroom before they enter the workplace,” says Gillespie.

 The foundation of my teaching philosophy is a belief in the power of storytelling as a means of knowledge acquisition and sense-making.
 This is as true for what I teach as how I conceptualize my own teaching practice.
 Although a great deal of my teaching involves skills training, I am also committed to engaging students in thinking critically about the journalism they consume, as well as the journalism they produce, by introducing them to evidence-based critiques of journalism from the academic literature.